Canary Islands Diving

 Lanzarote, one of the islands in the Canary Islands, will provide divers with the opportunity to explore an underwater volcanic world with a plethora of unique rock formations to explore combined with crystal clear waters and a collection of unique and colourful marine species to admire.

 The geological history of Tenerife is closely related to its volcanic origins and can be fully admired while scuba diving.
 Descend onto prismatic pinnacles resembling submerged underwater cities or explore labyrinth-like tunnels and cave-systems while observing scorpionfish and moray eel.
 Angel sharks, sea turtles, and four species of resident whale and dolphin may all make an appearance.

-Diving in Canary Islands
+Diving in the Canary Islands

 Situated northwest off the coast of Africa is the Spanish archipelago of the Canary Islands.
 Sometimes called ‘The Fortunate Islands’, the local people often say that they are blessed with eternal spring, due to the sub-tropical climate that guarantees year-round sun and incredible sandy beaches.
 In order of their size from largest to the smallest, the Canary Islands include; Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, El Hierro, and La Graciosa.